MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-sharepoint-server-subscription-edition-22h2-release.md

 - **Copy** will allow users to pick a destination location in different subsites, in different site collections, and in different web applications.
 - **Move** will allow users to pick a destination location in different document libraries in the same site.

-For more information on the copy and move enhancement, see [Move or copy files in SharePoint.](https://support.microsoft.com/en-us/office/move-or-copy-files-in-sharepoint-00e2f483-4df3-46be-a861-1f5f0c1a87bc).
+To learn more about this feature, see [Move or copy files in SharePoint.](https://support.microsoft.com/en-us/office/move-or-copy-files-in-sharepoint-00e2f483-4df3-46be-a861-1f5f0c1a87bc).

 If the same term store is used in both the source and destination locations, the metadata of the file will be maintained rather than being copied or moved.